Key Takeaways

 MK-677 keeps your GH and IGF-1 continuously elevated because of its 24-hour half-life.
 This produces a steady anabolic environment, which is great for muscle building and body recomposition.
 The tradeoff is that it's a less "clean" stimulus — hunger and water retention are the price you pay for convenience.

-Ipamorelin is much more selective.
-It produces sharp, pulsatile GH spikes that closely mimic your body's natural release pattern, without increasing cortisol or prolactin.
+Ipamorelin is much more selective — with well-documented benefits, it produces sharp, pulsatile GH spikes that closely mimic your body's natural release pattern, without increasing cortisol or prolactin.
 The side effect profile is extremely clean.
 The downside: it requires injections 2–3 times per day, typically at specific times (fasted, post-workout, before bed).

 Who Should Choose Which?